kasif-dekel/evilsudo/README.md

 # evilsudo
-`evilsudo` is a privilege escalation technique based on alias'ing the sudo command
+`evilsudo` is a privilege escalation technique based on alias'ing ("hooking") the sudo command

 # code